Kingmaker Workflow Management

 Answer: Create a production file

-In the next step, select the eras you want to use using the arrow keys and space bar
+In the next step, select the eras you want to process using the arrow keys and space bar

 Select eras to be added (Use arrow keys to move, <space> to select, <a> to toggle, <i> to invert)